gertingold/tools4scicomp/manuscript/git.rst

    .  ..  branches  config  description  HEAD  hooks  info  objects  refs

-Refrain from modifying anything here as you might mess up files and in this way loose parts or all of your work.
+Refrain from modifying anything here as you might mess up files and in this way lose parts or all of your work.

 After having initialized your project, you should let Git know about your name and your email address by using the following commands::